lovekaizen/agentsea/docs/LOCAL_MODELS.md

 # Local Models and Open Source Providers

-The Aigency ADK provides comprehensive support for running AI agents with local models and open source LLM providers.
+The AgentSea ADK provides comprehensive support for running AI agents with local models and open source LLM providers.
 This allows you to:

 - Run models on your own hardware
 - Maintain complete privacy and data control